Indian services growth slowed in August, orders waned

-The HSBC Services Purchasing Managers' Index (PMI) INPMIS=ECI, compiled by Markit, fell to 50.6 in August from 52.2 in July.
+The HSBC Services Purchasing Managers' Index (PMI) , compiled by Markit, fell to 50.6 in August from 52.2 in July.
 A number above 50 denotes growth while anything below implies contraction.

 The new business sub-index fell to 51.9 from 52.6, a three-month low.